hariharan-devarajan/brahma/README.md

 # Brahma v0.0.9

 A C++ style interception library for application calls.
-This library uses [GOTCHA](https://github.com/LLNL/GOTCHA) to intercept POSIX, STDIO, and MPI-IO calls.
+This library uses [GOTCHA](https://github.com/LLNL/GOTCHA) to intercept POSIX, STDIO, MPI-IO, and HDF5 calls.
-The interception of MPI-IO calls are optional and the library can be compiled without MPI-IO.
+The interception of MPI-IO and HDF5 calls are optional and the library can be compiled without MPI-IO or HDF5.

 ## Dependencies